-In comparison, patients treated with the on-demand regimen had a median overall ABR of 41.5, a spontaneous median ABR of 21.6, and a joint median ABR of 38.1.
+In comparison, patients treated with the on-demand regimen had a median overall ABR of 41.5, a spontaneous median ABR of 21.6, and a median Annualized Joint Bleeding Rate of 38.1.

-When I consider patients looking to stay the course, I appreciate these clinical bleed prevention data.
+When I consider patients looking to stay the course, I appreciate this clinical bleed prevention data.

 Before we move on to the dosing schedule, let’s continue to review some important safety information for ADYNOVATE.